 Phoebe raises a brow at me.
 “It’s true.
 No historian has been able to verify his existence.
 Until now,” she adds dramatically.
 “With Paco’s help, we could make one of the most important discoveries in recent history.”

 Betty Jean Collins, who works part-time at the café, pops her head out the cutaway window connecting the kitchen to the dining area.
 Betty Jean is eighty but has the soul of a frustrated teenager in the throes of puberty.
 She’s also a member of the Sunshine Ghost Society and almost as nosy as Phoebe.
 “Well?” she asks Victor and Phoebe like I’m not standing three feet from her face.
 “Is Lucy on board?”

-“She’s still thinking about it,” says Victor.
+“She’s thinking about it,” Victor says.

 Sarah makes a face.
-“Sorry I asked,” she mutters.
+“Sorry I asked.”